 Algeria: E1b1b – J1 – R1b – J2 – F – K – R1a – Q – G – I

 The breakdown of Algeria’s R1b is R-V88 at 2.56% and R-M269 at 7.04%.
-Algeria is the opposite to Libya in that it shows more recent admixture than historically.
+Algeria is the opposite to Libya in that it shows more recent admixture.

-Tunisia, Algeria and Morocco have a Y-DNA haplogroup sequence that differs from that of Egypt, tellingly in haplogroups J2, T1 and G. Libya appears to align with Egypt [apart from haplogroup G], though as their population is considerably smaller than the other four nations of North Africa, plus the fact that Libyans live primarily in the west of their nation, close to the Tunisian and Algerian populations, they are included as Anam.
-The Moroccan sequence is closer to Tunisia as Algeria is with Libya.
+A comparison of the North African nations shows that Tunisia, Algeria and Morocco carry a Y-DNA Haplogroup sequence which differs from that of Egypt; notably in Haplogroups E1b1b, T1 and G. Libya appears to align with Egypt, apart from Haplogroup G. The Libyan population is considerably smaller than the other four nations of North Africa and they live primarily in the west of their nation, close to the Tunisian and Algerian populations.
+They are included as Anam, though a paternal link with Egypt means they are a mixed people with Pathros.
+As one heads west, E1b1b increases and Haplogroups J1, J2, T and G in turn, decrease.

 E1b1b J1 J2 T G